Pastor Steve Viars

 -Steve Viars, D.Min., Sr. Pastor, Faith Baptist Church, Lafayette, Indiana; President of the BCC Board of Directors

-BCC Executive Director
+BCC Resource Director

 Welcome to the website home of the Biblical Counseling Coalition (BCC)!
 I'd like to share with you why we're here and who we are.

 We envision three types of people dropping by - and I'm sure you fit into at least one of these groups.
 We want to provide robust, relevant, relational biblical counseling resources for:

 - People who offer care: Pastors, people-helpers, spiritual friends, biblical counselors, Christian psychologists, students

 - People who are seeking care: Folks...like us...who face suffering, who struggle to overcome besetting sin, and who want to grow more like Christ